Binge Eating Disorder.

 If this is your experience, know that you are not alone.
 There are people who understand and who can help.

-What is Binge Eating Disorder (BED)?
+What is binge eating disorder (BED)?

-Often, people suffering with BED eat large quantities of food – called “binging” – but typically don’t engage in compensatory behaviours such as with Bulimia.
+Often, people with BED eat large quantities of food – bingeing – but don’t engage in compensatory behaviours.

-Sufferers often feel a significant amount of shame and guilt associated with their symptoms, which traps them in the cycle of the illness.
+People with BED can feel a significant amount of shame and guilt associated with their symptoms, which traps them in the cycle of the illness.